 - Can we still continue or hold restructure/redundancy consultations with staff during school closure?

 While schools are closed the employees are still at work and therefore normal processes would apply.
 If you are starting consultations on potential restructure/redundancies you would need to attempt to hold formal consultation meetings in line with government guidelines.
-Schools are still open for staff to come in and meetings could be held as long as social distancing was being observed.
-If this is not possible or staff fall within the vulnerable group we would advise that this is done via video conferencing or telephone/conference call.
+Schools are still open for staff to come in and meetings could be held as long as social distancing is being observed.
+If this is not possible, or staff fall within the vulnerable group, we would advise that this is done via video conferencing or telephone/conference call.
 Unions should be invited to these meetings as normal.

 The same would apply for 1-1 meetings as part of the process and any subsequent appeals.
 It is likely that you would receive challenge on this and therefore we would advise that you seek further legal advice on the specific circumstances.